What to expect on a Sunday (FAQ)

 We often sing two or three hymns accompanied by a piano or a beautiful 100 year old pipe organ.
 The hymns are quite different from what you might find in most other churches.
 They are almost always about a celebration of life, freedom, peace, justice, nature, humanity, hope or other topics related to positive living in the modern world.

 Our services and activities are conducted in English, but most of our members are fluent in Afrikaans as well.
 Individual conversations during refreshments sometimes turn away from English.

 We serve tea, coffee and biscuits after the service and invite guests and the congregation to stay for conversation.
 There is e a welcome table where visitors may talk informally with someone who can answer questions about our services and provide helpful literature.

 You are welcome to bring children to our services and they, of course, may sit with adults during the service.
 On request, we can usually provide someone to supervise a child during the service.
 We are also in the process of implementing a small room where parents may sit with their very young children to view and hear the service by TV.

-Normally on two Sundays of the month there is a program for children as noted in our schedule of Sunday services .
-You may learn more about this children’s program here.
+There is a program for children which you may learn about here.
 Acknowledging our children’s spiritual capacity reflects our Unitarian belief in freedom of choice.
 Rather than teaching dogma, we share with children concepts like kindness, compassion, a sense of wonder about the world, an appreciation of the beauty of nature – including important values universal to almost all religions.
 We also tell stories from age-old traditions and share thoughts about the important role science has in our world.